-- Use only ingredients specified in the Community Loaves recipe. - Wash your hands and keep your work surface clean. - Pull long hair back or even better, regardless of hair length, wear a cap, like a ball cap to prevent unwanted hair from falling into your baked goods. - Make sure loaves are thoroughly baked, nice brown coloring all the way around, and a hollow sound when you gently thump on the bottom. - Seek assistance through Baker Support bakersupport@communityloaves.org and through the forums. - All bread formulas and related materials (including but not limited to handouts, videos, web content), processes or practices are copyrighted materials and the property of our nonprofit Community Loaves.
+- Use only ingredients specified in the Community Loaves recipe. - Wash your hands and keep your work surface clean. - Pull long hair back or even better, regardless of hair length, wear a cap, like a ball cap to prevent unwanted hair from falling into your baked goods. - Make sure loaves are thoroughly baked, nice brown coloring all the way around, and a hollow sound, when you gently thump on the bottom. - Seek assistance through BakerSupport@communityloaves.org - All bread formulas and related materials (including but not limited to handouts, videos, web content), processes or practices are copyrighted materials and the property of our nonprofit Community Loaves.